edgio-docs/edgio-docs/src/guides/security/bot_rules.md

 ### Bot Manager Standard {/*bot-manager-standard*/}

-Bot Manager Standard requires a client (e.g., a web browser) to solve a challenge before resolving the request. {{ PRODUCT_SECURITY }} blocks traffic when the client cannot solve this challenge within a few seconds.
+Bot Manager Standard requires a client (e.g., a web browser) to solve a challenge before resolving the request. {{ PRODUCT }} {{ PRODUCT_SECURITY }} blocks traffic when the client cannot solve this challenge within a few seconds.
 Basic bots typically cannot solve this type of challenge and therefore their traffic is blocked.
 [Learn more.](#browser-challenge)

 ### Bot Manager Advanced {/*bot-manager-advanced*/}